ngrok/ngrok-docs/docs/k8s/crds.md

 #### `upstream.url` notes

+The following formats are supported:

 **Origin** - `https://example.org` or `http://example.org:80` or `tcp://127.0.0.1:80`

-When using the origin format you are defining the protocol, domain and port.
+- When using the origin format you are defining the protocol, domain and port.
-When no port is present and scheme is https or http the port will be inferred.
+- When no port is present and scheme is https or http the port will be inferred.
-For `https` port will be `443`.
+  - For `https` port will be `443`.
-For `http` port will be `80`.
+  - For `http` port will be `80`.

 **Domain** - `example.org`

-This is only allowed for https and http endpoints.
+- This is only allowed for https and http endpoints.
 For tcp and tls endpoints host and port is required.
-When using the domain format you are only defining the host.
+- When using the domain format you are only defining the host.
-Scheme will default to `http`.
+- Scheme will default to `http`.
-Port will default to `80`.
+- Port will default to `80`.

 **Scheme** (shorthand) - `https://`

-This only works for `https` and `http`.
+- This only works for `https` and `http`.
-For `tcp` and `tls` host and port is required.
+- For `tcp` and `tls` host and port is required.
-When using scheme you are defining the protocol and the port will be inferred on the local host.
+- When using scheme you are defining the protocol and the port will be inferred on the local host.
-For `https` port will be `443`.
+  - For `https` port will be `443`.
-For `http` port will be `80`.
+  - For `http` port will be `80`.
-Host will be localhost.
+  - Host will be localhost.

 **Port** (shorthand) - `8080`

-When using port you are defining the port on the local host that will receive traffic.
+- When using port you are defining the port on the local host that will receive traffic.
-Scheme will default to `http`.
+- Scheme will default to `http`.
-Host will default to `localhost`.
+- Host will default to `localhost`.

 ### TrafficPolicyCfg